NavyaTrilok/E-commerce-Recommendation-System/README.md

 It helps the item providers to deliver the items to the right user.In Amazon , a decent amount of products get sold due to recommendation.
 It helps to make the contents more personalized.
 Recommender system Problem Domain/Statement
-This notebook implements a ecommerece reocmmender system
+This notebook implements a ecommerece recommender system

-Recommender system are used to suggest products based on their intrest or usage history.
+Recommender system are used to suggest products based on their interest or usage history.

-For example, Amazon recommends products to purchase based on thh prievous items the cusotmer has bought from the site
+For example, Amazon recommends products to purchase based on thh prievous items the customer has bought from the site

 In this project, I used item-based collaborative filter, Also used logistic regession to help find any false positives on the possible recommendations given out to clients